varghesejose2020/opensource-4-everyone/My-PR-Contribution-Practice.md

 ### This space is created for you to make your first pull request/ contribution as a firstimer in open source, also this might not be your first time but involve yourself in this, why?
 - To get an addtional 🟩 to your GitHub profile
 - To add to your pull request count
-- To be added officialy has a [contributor of this GitHub community](https://github.com/chryz-hub/chryz-hub.github.io/blob/master/CONTRIBUTORS.md)
 - To add to your contributions count
 - To make connections, how?
  In this PR/contribution practice, these can be included: